Opinion: Young people are anxious about coronavirus. Political leaders need to talk with them, not at them

 While this is a positive change for our information landscape, we cannot only rely on filtering by social media platforms.
 A review exploring social media and the well-being of children and young people found young people’s online and offline social connections, motivations and values underpin their health and well-being.

 More than targeting communications at young people and their peers, caregivers and trusted professionals need to be involved in discussions about what information to share and how to support each other in these unprecedented times.
-Existing platforms, such as youth services, youth peaks (opens in a new window), consumer (opens in a new window)and adolescent health research organisations (opens in a new window)convene groups of young people to advise in such situations.
+Existing platforms, such as youth services, youth peaks, consumer and adolescent health research organisations convene groups of young people to advise in such situations.

 Coronavirus is a litmus test for the strength of societies everywhere.
 We are all in this together.
 To make changes that are equitable and sustainable for young and old alike, we must act together – in policy and community responses.
 The best way to include young people is to engage meaningfully and respectfully – and speak with, not at, them.

-This article was written in collaboration with young people: Keshini Vijayan, Jahin Tanvir, Mali Dillon, Ella Cehun and Kate Thompson.
+This article was written in collaboration with young people: Keshini Vijayan, Jahin Tanvir, Mali Dillon, Ella Cehun and Kate Thompson.*.